danjamin/react-fluxlike-mail-demo/README.md

 # TODO

+- Store last route to be smarter about what data needs fetching -- Be smarter about which data to fetch in "nested routes"
+- Reduce the number of renders?
+- Demonstrate testing with mockrequire and an example unit test
 - Action handlers
 - Pre-load from local storage (when available)
 - Bring in immutable js for data in stores